 With summers blessing us with long days, we had our meal right outside on the balcony.
 Isn’t it lovely when food and friends come together! 🙂

-- 1 cup chilka moong dal split green gram
+- 1 cup chilka moong dal (split green moong)

 - 1 pinch of asafoetida (hing)